intelligentnet/arcagi/README.md

 file uploaded and referenced, somewhat tedious.
 It will run locally for public data test with cargo as normal.
 A release version should run in less that a second on most machines, this will change as more cases are completed.

-Currently there is a problem with the above, with kaggle scoring on the private dataset.
-Only run locally on public data for now or join the inet team.

-More investigation of the scoring on the secret test set was done, in addition to more training and evaluation examples succeeding.
-There is still a problem in that the score is always 1.00 regardless of what is done.
-Currently 47 evaluation tasks are correctly answered.
-The code being deterministic a binary chop over the top level rules can be done.
-If this is done over to distinct halves then on both occasions 1.0 is scored, not 0.0 and 1.0 or vice versa as would be expected.
-Any halves!
-The submission file is correctly formatted (though lacks optional white space).
-A null run produces a score of 0.0 as would be expected.
-So, very confused.